GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### Option 1
 #### (Recommended)&nbsp;The FPKI instructs Microsoft to remove the Federal Common Policy Certification Authority (FCPCA) (aka, COMMON) Root certificate trust bit from the Microsoft trust store
 <!--The FPKI Guides' CAs page says "FCPCA" for Root CA and says "COMMON" is used in documents.--which is most correct?-->
-* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL certificates.
+* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication certificates.

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators can distribute new group policies to restore the _pre-change_ behavior for Microsoft OS-based, government-managed equipment.
 (For steps, see _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)

 * **Result 3:**&nbsp;&nbsp;Based on agency feedback, Option 1 would have the least impact on mission-critical operations and systems.

-**Network Admnistrator's FAQs for Option 1**
+**Network Administrator's FAQs for Option 1**

 1. Do I need to remove the baked-in version of the FCPCA Root certificate?
 > _No, don't remove this certificate if it's already installed._